peter9949/Team-Curie/Readme.md

-HackBio internship helps life scientists to harness their potentials effectively in this genomic revolution using bioinformatics and computational biology skills.The hackbio internship2021 is a rigorous 5 weeks of science,research networking and social activities
+HackBio internship helps life scientists to harness their potentials effectively in this genomic revolution using bioinformatics.

-## About The Team

-We are TEAM CURIE...
-A group of people working together to achieve a common aim...
-We are enthusiasts!...
+About The Team: We are Curie Team, the group of people working together to achieve a common aim We are enthusiasts!....
 We are setting the pace!....
 We offer encouragement and Motivation....And we believe TeamWork makes the DreamWork #teamcurie

-## Contributors

-Names (Pictures if any !) to be listed starting from Team Lead Name , Bhuvan, Peter, Matthew, Sooraj, Sophie, Tasneem,Tosin, Umasri, Maansi, Darshana, Ayush, Neha, Ananya
+Contributors - Names (Pictures if any !) to be listed starting from Team Lead Name , Bhuvan, Peter, Matthew, Sooraj, Sophie, Tasneem,Tosin, Umasri, Maansi, Darshana, Ayush, Karteek

 ![Bhuvan] <img src="https://user-images.githubusercontent.com/88160848/127892220-717ae827-93eb-4b40-9c62-db87f42c0506.png" width="200" height="200">